catalyst-cloud/ansible-collection-distil/README.md

 A set of service containers used for administration of Distil.

-Current the only available container is `distil-db-manage`, which is used primarily to initialise the Distil database on new installations, and database migrations when performing service upgrades.
+Currently the only available container is `distil-db-manage`, which is used primarily to initialise the Distil database on new installations, and database migrations when performing service upgrades.